usagitoneko97/klara/A3.LVN/Version2/readme.md

 | "44 + 2" | 3  |
 | "55"   |    5|

-The first 4 statements is inserted into the tuples below without substitution.
+The first 4 statements are inserted into the tuples below without substitution.
 But on the last statement, because of `a + b` or the algebraic expression `0 + 1` already existed in the Algebraic Expression Dictionary, it substitutes `a + b` with `x`, or `0 + 1` with `2`.

 **LVN Code (lvn_code_tuples_list)**